 - Office of International Student & Scholar Services

-If you are a non-native English speaker, you are required to take the English Language Proficiency Assessment (ELPA) if you have not completed 30 semester credits at an English-speaking institution.
-This test will determine your placement in English Language courses within the LAUNCH curriculum.
+If you are a non-native English speaker, you are required to take English Language courses within the LAUNCH curriculum.
 These courses will count towards your degree at DU and will also help you acclimate to learning and studying in the United States.
 Placement in these courses is be based on your submitted English proficiency scores (TOEFL, IELTS, or CAE) or the results of the English Language Placement Exam (ELPA).

 Tuition & billing